Ensure you have completed all the steps in the following documents before continuing:

 ... > downstream > DQL

-and edit the following values in the right-hand Properties
+get-all-control-data and edit the following values in the right-hand Properties section:

 30